MontiCore/montithings/applications/face-id-door-opener/README.md

 ## Integrate another language to use Google's "Protocol Buffers"
-Because using Google's "Protocol Buffers" and its compiler `protoc` already provides us with the option to generate a language specific implementation for all types of our Classdiagram, it is quite straight forward to integrate a new language.
+Because using Google's "Protocol Buffers" and its compiler `protoc` already provides us with the option to generate a language specific implementation for all types in our Classdiagram, it is quite straight forward to integrate a new language.

 However, the difficulty is to apply the respective design principles of MontiThings: